-Report on the Company's and Consolidated Financial Statements
+Report on the Audit of the Separate and Consolidated Financial Statements

-We have audited the accompanying individual financial statements of LAMPSA HELLENIC HOTELS S.A as well as the consolidated Financial Statements of the Company and its subsidiaries, which comprise the individual and consolidated Statement of Financial Position as at December 31, 2015, and the Income Statement and Statement of comprehensive income, changes in equity and cash flows for the year then ended and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying separate and consolidated financial statements of LAMPSA HELLENIC HOTELS S.A., which comprise the separate and consolidated statement of financial position as at December 31, 2016, and the separate and consolidated statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-Management's Responsibility for the Financial Statements
+Management's Responsibility for the Separate and Consolidated Financial Statements

-Management is responsible for the preparation and fair presentation of these individual and consolidated financial statements in accordance with International Financial Reporting Standards as adopted by European Union, as well as for internal controls that management determines are necessary to enable the preparation of individual and consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these separate and consolidated financial statements in accordance with International Financial Reporting Standards, as adopted by the European Union, and for such internal control as management determines is necessary to enable the preparation of separate and consolidated financial statements that are free from material misstatement, whether due to fraud or error.